By Amy Grant

 If your entryway is shaded or partially so, caladium and impatiens are perfect specimens to enliven the shadowed entryway.
 Any other shade loving perennial, such as bleeding heart or hosta, can add interest and a splash of color to the front entryway as well.

-Utilize a variety of deciduous, evergreen, bulbs, annuals, shrubs and perennials to create interest and also so you have a revolving effect throughout the seasons.
+Utilize a variety of deciduous, evergreen, bulbs, annuals, shrubs and perennials to create interest throughout the seasons.
 Rotation of flowering annuals should occur two times a year at the entryway.

 Some examples of an entryway plant list might be: